blurrycontour/zuul-gerrit/doc/source/reference/project_def.rst

          changes which break the others.
 This is a free-form string;
          just set the same value for each group of projects.

+         The name can refer to the name of a :attr:`queue` which allows further configuration of the queue.

          Each pipeline for a project can only belong to one queue, therefore Zuul will use the first value that it encounters.
          It need not appear in the first instance of a :attr:`project`